1. Homepage

 The market and the economy

-The stock markets have consistently risen at the beginning of 2023, which has largely been attributed to the expectation that the economy will continue to be strong with a soft landing and that inflation will fall during the spring and thus reduce the risk of further increases in interest rates.
+The stock markets have consistently risen at the beginning of 2023, which has largely been attributed to the expectation that the economy will continue to be strong with a soft landing and that inflation will fall in the spring and thus reduce the risk of further increases in interest rates.
 GDP declined by a surprising -0.9 in the last quarter of 2022 in Sweden, which deviates from the rest of Europe's GDP figures.
 The risk also increases because the first quarter's GDP figure will be negative now that private consumption and the housing market are falling a lot.

 The risk has further increased for more increases after inflation figures for February came in from France (+0.9%) and Spain (+1.0%).
 The unexpectedly high inflation puts further pressure on the ECB to raise interest rates in Europe earlier and more strongly than the market expected, which further increases the pressure also on the Riksbank to act more forcefully.
 The Riksbank has emphasized that the exchange rate is very important in order to bring down inflation, as a stronger krona lowers imported inflation.
 In order to strengthen the krona, an increased demand for krona is required, which is normally achieved by keeping the interest rate at a higher level than the rest of the world.
 If confidence in the Swedish economy deteriorates, this means that the interest rate differential should increase further so that the krona can be strengthened, which supports the thesis of more interest rate increases over a longer period.
 There are many indications of an interest rate increase of 0.5 % in April and at least 0.25 % in June.